spatiotemporal-data/spatiotemporal-data.github.io/posts/LCR.md

 ## Preliminaries

-In this study, we build the modeling ideas upon a lot of key concepts in the fields of signal processing and machine learning, including circular convolution, discrete Fourier transform, and fast Fourier transform.
+In this study, we build the modeling ideas of Laplacian convolutional representation (LCR) upon a lot of key concepts in the fields of signal processing and machine learning, including circular convolution, discrete Fourier transform, and fast Fourier transform.

 ### Circular Convolution